-My day to day work varies enormously, which is part of the reason I enjoy my job so much.
-I spend as much time as I can working directly with the natural history collections (biology and geology) to learn more about them, improve access to them and ensure they are appropriately cared for.
-I am currently reorganising the bird store so that the specimens are arranged taxonomically (i.e. so all the owls are grouped together etc) – RAMM has over 13,500 birds and eggs in the collection so this is quite a task.
+My day to day work varies enormously which is part of the reason I enjoy my job so much.
+I spend as much time as I can working with the natural history collections (biology and geology) to learn more about them, improve access to them and ensure they are appropriately cared for.

-An important part of my role involves partnership work (e.g. with the University of Exeter and RSPB) and seeking external funding.
-These allow RAMM to produce exciting exhibitions and events, digital products and other resources for the public and researchers to enjoy.
+An important part of my role involves partnership work and applying for additional funding.
+Both allow RAMM to produce exciting exhibitions and events, digital products and other resources for the public and researchers to enjoy.

 Phone: 01392 265358

 Address: Royal Albert Memorial Museum & Art Gallery, Queen Street, Exeter EX4 3RX

 My undergraduate degree is in Marine Biology and Coastal Ecology from the University of Plymouth.
 During this time Plymouth City Museum and Art Gallery needed volunteers to help a marine biology collection donated by the Marine Biological Association.
 I offered to help because I am fascinated by ‘wet’ collections (preserved in jars of fluid).